DZakh/rescript-schema/README.md

 })
 ```

-What's great in the example above is that it'll make 4 requests in parallel to check that the nodes exist.
+One great aspect of the example above is that it uses parallelism to make four requests to check for the existence of nodes.

 ### Refinements